ministrudels/ministrudels/README.md

-- 👋 Hi, I’m @ministrudels
+- 👋 Hi, I'm Min.
+A polyglot software engineer residing in London.
-- 👀 I’m interested in data visualisation, full stack development.
 - 📫 You can reach me at ganhuanmin@gmail.com or https://www.linkedin.com/in/huanmingan/.

 <!---